otrv4/otrv4-prekey-server/otrv4-prekey-server.md

      ```

 1. The Prekey Server delivers all selected Prekey Ensembles to the Client in the
-   form of a "Prekey Ensemble Retrieval" message.
-Uses the instance tag of the
+   form of a [Prekey Ensemble Retrieval](#prekey-ensemble-retrieval) message.
-   retriever as the "receiver's instance tag".
+   Uses the instance tag of the retriever as the "receiver's instance tag".
 1. The Prekey Server removes the selected Prekey Messages from its storage.
 It
    doesn't delete neither the Client nor the Prekey Profiles.
 1. For each requested version, the Client receives the Prekey Ensembles and: